burgdev/imgora/examples/README.md

 ## Running Examples

-1. Make sure pymagor is installed in your environment:
+1. Make sure imgora is installed in your environment:
    ```bash
    pip install -e .
    ```